sidstamm/reg-sched-tweaks/README.md

 * If viewing only one section, a link to view all sections is available
 * A link to view the class meeting schedule (for one or many sections) is available

+### When viewing an individual's schedule
+* Previous and Next quarter links available to quickly see the individual's adjacent term schedule.

 ### On the "ad-hoc group schedules" page
 <img src="docs/adhoc-schedule-additions.png">